 The Government responded formally to the ISC on 22 November last year, and my right hon.
 Friend the Prime Minister, in a written statement, said:

-“The Government continues to give serious consideration to the examination of detainee issues and whether any more lessons can be learned and, if so, how.”
+“The Government continue to give serious consideration to the examination of detainee issues and whether any more lessons can be learned and, if so, how.”—[Official Report, 22 November 2018; Vol. 644, c.
+31WS]

 That serious consideration has included the question of a further judge-led inquiry.